thecognifly/CogniFly-STL/Latest/readme.md

 ## Acknowledgements
-Author of the original version: https://github.com/CharlesSol7
+Author of the original version of this manual: https://github.com/CharlesSol7